ashine01/assignment/README.md

 * For Windows users, you can execute the "python autoTest.py" under the "windows" folder directly.(Remenber to replace the webdriver with the correct version before running)

-* For MacOS users, please operate under the "mac" folder.
+* For macOS users, please operate under the "mac" folder.
 If you are using Chrome version 102, you can directly run the "autoTest.py" under the "mac" folder; otherwise, you must replace the webdriver with the correct version before running.

 * Run the "autoTest.py":